Monsterrhino/MonsterrhinoMotion/Readme.md

 * you can now use the ViewPortMonitor to connect to your Monsterrhino and directly send commands
 * to use Visual Studio to compile and upload your code to your Monsterrhino, you first have to restart it in debug mode (keep debug button pushed while pressing the reset button)

-# Prepare your Raspberry Pi 4 for using with Monsterrhino Control

-Download Raspberry Pi Desktop from https://www.raspberrypi.org/software/raspberry-pi-desktop/.
-Make sure you have a version that is supported by the touch display driver (https://4dsystems.com.au/gen4-4dpi-50ct-clb).
-Use a program of your choice (e.g. BalenaEtcher) to burn the Raspberry Pi Destop image to a SD card.